ukrmine/ionet/README.md

 ```
 <!--endsec-->

+2.3 Please choose
-Please choose Hosting or CPU type, put your Docker Command, VM Hostname
+1. Hosting or CPU type
+2. Put your Docker Command, Paste the line your Docker Command that you copied earlier in paragraph 1.2
+3. Input VM name

 ![Image alt](https://github.com/ukrmine/ionet/blob/main/pics/install.png)

-Wait about 10 min.
+Wait about 10-20 min.
 All is done, worker was installed and configured

 ## -- Stopping and Remove Docker containers, Uninstall Docker and NVIDIA --